 See Cases by Status

-Two Native American law cases have been decided by the U.S. Supreme Court in the 2012-2013 term.
+Two Native American law cases were decided by the U.S. Supreme Court in the 2012-2013 term.

 History: Petition was filed on 10/1/12.
 Petition was granted on 1/4/13.
 Oral argument took place on 4/16/13.
 Judgment REVERSED and case REMANDED on 6/25/13.
 Mandate issued to the Supreme Court of South Carolina on 7/05/13.